 Thankfully, with Three to feed our habit for all things data-based, you can get All-you-can-eat data on Pay Monthly and Pay As You Go, which is great news if you’re never far from a data-draining phone app.
 Plus, with Go Binge, on selected plans you can stream your favourite shows and songs without using up a single byte of data.

 Not too shabby, eh?

 If you’re the travelling type, then chuck on your backpack and leave it with us, because we’ve got you covered for that too.
 With Feel At Home, you can get data abroad in destinations across the world without having to worry about roaming charges, because it all comes out of your normal UK allowance.

 Plus, if you’ve heard the horror stories about people racking up massive data charges at home or abroad, then worry not.
 Once you’ve used up your allowance, you can’t use the Internet without buying an add-on, and you’ll get reminder texts when you’ve used up 80% and 100% of your data allowance to keep you up to date.
 Easy-peasy.

 So relax, you’ll never spend more on data than you intended to.

 Here’s what you need to know so you can stay on top of your data usage.

-Another quick way to check your data?
-In the constant quest to make our lives easier, all you’ve got to do is download the Three app for iPhone, iPad or Android, and have all your data usage deets at the tip of your fingers.
+All you’ve got to do is download the Three app for iPhone, iPad or Android, and have all your data usage deets at the tip of your fingers.
 The app tells you how much data, voice and texts you have left to use, as well as when your allowances reset so you can plan accordingly.